|

 AFC has worked extensively with the manufacturer of a proprietary modified silicon coating called Hydrolam 1000.
 It is most commonly described as a silicon polymer, in that it cross-links with the substrate to achieve a chemical bond.
 It works well with gelcoat and Tedlar, leaving a hard, water repellent clear surface.
 Radome surface color is unchanged.
 The product is abrasion resistant, and inert to all common solvents.
 The product has a measured water droplet contact angle of 111 to 113 degrees, and a free surface energy of 22-23 ergs/cm2.
 Weathering data available suggests that the product will last until a sloughing of the substrate occurs.
 Should this happen, it is easily reapplied in the field.

-Considering performance and cost parameters, the proprietary modified silicone coating Hydrolam 1000 on gelcoat or Tedlar is the superior choice.
-It is a tough surface and water removal is accomplished by water droplets and narrow rivulets.
+Considering performance and cost parameters, Hydrolam 2000 on gelcoat or Tedlar is the superior choice.
+It is a tough surface and water removal is accomplished by fast moving water droplets and rivulets.
 The coating should last for years until natural etching occurs from bombardment by our dirty atmosphere.
-Should radome color be important, the transparency of the modified silicon coating does not change the color of the Tedlar or gelcoat.

-AFC manufactures, markets and sells worldwide satellite dish antennas, conical horn antennas, radomes, antenna feeds, microwave and waveguide components, ultra low loss waveguide transmission line TallGuide ®, and shelters.
+AFC manufactures, markets and sells worldwide satellite dish antennas, radomes, antenna feeds, microwave and waveguide components and ultra low loss waveguide transmission line Tallguide ®.
 Our customers serve the broadcast, communications, radar, weather and cable industry, defense, government, and government agencies worldwide.
+AFC's quality control manufacturing standards are certified under ISO 9001 : 2015.

 Return to DSF Advantages Return to AFC Profile Return to Radome Network Home Page